 Surface wind and sea level pressure

-AR5 concluded that surface winds over land had generally weakened.
+The AR5 concluded that surface winds over land had generally weakened.
 The confidence for both land and ocean surface wind trends was low owing to uncertainties in datasets and measures used.
 Sea level pressure (SLP) was assessed to have likely decreased from 1979–2012 over the tropical Atlantic and increased over large regions of the Pacific and South Atlantic, but trends were sensitive to the period analysed.